This is the story of how we started our first dental practice in 13 steps and how you can too.

 We followed the same approach for our subsequent sites in Canary Wharf, Esher, Surrey and Fleet Street – always checking out the competition, visibility of the premises and the amount of traffic passing by.
 Hours spent doing this proved to be very valuable indeed!

 Learning Point 2: Finding the right location to open your dental practice is critical.
 Don’t settle for second best, walk around different areas at different times of the day and speak to many agents and you will eventually find a suitable location for your new dental practice.
+Make sure you do the necessary market research on the demographics of your chosen location and any competition you may face from existing practices in the area.
+Be prepared to make some tough decisions, like having to move to an area you hadn’t originally dreamed of.

 Create a Flexible Business Model